-Goal 2.
-Graduates will demonstrate effective oral, written, and nonverbal communication skills in a culturally competent manner with patients, caregivers, and other health care providers.

-Goal 3.
-Graduates will exhibit effective critical thinking and problem-solving skills in the clinical environment.

-Goal 4.
-The Program will provide a positive learning environment and a curriculum consistent with contemporary physical therapy practice.
+- Goal 2.
+Students and graduates will demonstrate effective communication and interpersonal skills in a culturally competent manner with patients, caregivers and other health care providers. - Goal 3.
+Students and graduates will exhibit effective critical thinking and problem solving skills in the clinical environment. - Goal 4.
+Students will participate in research assignments that promote contemporary evidence-based physical therapy practice. - Goal 5.
+The Program will provide a positive learning environment and a curriculum consistent with contemporary physical therapy practice. - Goal 6.

-Goal 5.
 Program faculty will model ongoing personal and professional development through lifelong learning opportunities and membership in professional organizations.